Capillary/api-documentation/source/includes/_customer.md

 ### Request URL
 `https://{host}/v2/customers/search?q={search keyword}`

-To fetch customer from a specific account of a source (with multiple accounts), you need to provide the respective account id.

 ### Request Parameter
 Parameter | Description
 --------- | -----------
-q |  Parameter based on which you want to fetch customers.
-It will fetch the customers whose first name/last name/identifiers start with the keyword specified in `q={}`
+q |  Enter the keyword based on which you want to fetch customers.
+It will fetch customers whose first name, last name, or registered identifiers start with keyword that you pass.